Lily the Pink (song): Covers and adaptations

-In 1969, a Danish version ("Lille Fru Flink", "Little Mrs Friendly") was recorded by Grethe Sønck.
-It's a song about having a drink and feeling good amongst friends.

-In 1952, Johnny Standley recorded "Grandma's Lye Soap", a song about soap with similarly bizarre ways of curing maladies.
+In April 1969, the Catalan group La Trinca started their career with the song Au vinga, arriba la Trinca, an adaptation of the song, still popular today in Catalonia.

 Earlier folk song

-The U.S. American folk (or drinking) song on which "Lily the Pink" is based is generally known as "Lydia Pinkham" or "The Ballad of Lydia Pinkham".
+The American folk (or drinking) song on which "Lily the Pink" is based is generally known as "Lydia Pinkham" or "The Ballad of Lydia Pinkham".
 It has the Roud number 8368.
 The song was inspired by Lydia E. Pinkham's Vegetable Compound, a well-known herbal-alcoholic patent medicine for women.
 Supposed to relieve menstrual and menopausal pains, the compound was mass-marketed in the United States from 1876 onwards.

+In his Autobiography (1951), William Carlos Williams remembers singing the song when at the University of Pennsylvania with Ezra Pound (1902–03).
 The song was certainly in existence by the time of the First World War.
 F. W. Harvey records it being sung in officers' prisoner-of-war camps in Germany, and ascribes it to Canadian prisoners.
 According to Harvey, the words of the first verse ran:

-In many versions, the complaints which the compound had cured were highly ribald in nature.
+In many versions, the complaints which the compound had cured were ribald in nature.
 During the Prohibition era (1920–33) in the United States, the medicine (like other similar patent medicines) had a particular appeal as a readily available 40-proof alcoholic drink, and it is likely that this aided the popularity of the song.
-A version of the song was the unofficial regimental song of the Royal Tank Corps during World War II.
+A version of the song was the unofficial regimental song of the British Royal Tank Corps during World War II.